Ryder are proud to have been recognised as a finalist in the Building Awards four times since 2011.

-Ryder Architecture in collaboration with construction partners has scooped a high profile national award which celebrates responsible business champions.
+In collaboration with construction partners, Ryder have scooped a high profile national award which celebrates responsible business champions.

 Responsible Business Awards – run by the Prince of Wales’s charity Business in the Community (BITC) – showcases inspiring initiatives which give back to the community.